ricardofpu/spring-boot-liquibase-kotlin-example/README.md

 }
 ```

-## Running (linux)
+## Running tests
-Use above commands to build the project and running tests
+Use below commands to build the project and running tests

 ```
     docker-compose up